 I have a busy practice in Hove where I give individual Alexander Technique lessons and I teach at the Brighton Alexander Technique College

 Alexander Technique is a simple and practical re-education for the whole body and self, applying the principles of balance and conscious coordination for better movement and wellbeing.

-You are able to apply your new awareness and vitality from Alexander Technique in your daily life, whether you seek to be beautifully balanced in performance as a musician, actor or singer, in talks or business presentations, in sports, Yoga or exercise.
-A practical philosophy restoring natural, upright poise and fine balance Alexander Technique is something that you can take into all activities and acts of living – standing, walking, sitting over a laptop or in a coffee shop, driving, cycling, gardening, and much more.
+You are able to apply your new awareness from Alexander Technique in anything you do, whether you seek to be beautifully balanced in performance as a musician, actor or singer, in talks or business presentations, in sports, Yoga, or exercise.
+A practical philosophy it can help you restore natural upright poise and fine balance; something that you can take into all activities and acts of living – standing, walking, sitting over a laptop or in a coffee shop, driving, cycling, gardening, and much more.